Timmy Trumpet: Musical style

 Timmy Trumpet is renowned for his energetic live performances and use of pyrotechnics on stage.
 Timmy plays mixed platform electronic music, trumpet, blending many sub-genres together, playing music at various speeds, and incorporating live trumpet solos over custom edits.
 Timmy's DJ sets predominantly feature his own original tracks, collaborations and remixes.

 Timmy has released music in a number of subgenres of electronic music including house, electro house, Melbourne bounce, hardstyle, psychedelic trance, big room house, and funk.

 Timmy has cited Daft Punk as early inspiration to start experimenting with electronic dance music.
 In an interview with Belfast Telegraph, Timmy said: "I was a trumpeter before I was a DJ, I would play alongside songs I heard on the radio.
 I remember playing to Daft Punk for the first time.
 That's when I realised there might be something to this trumpet/EDM thing."

 Personal life

 In 2020, Timmy proposed to his Hungarian girlfriend Anett during a livestream.
+They married in Budapest in 2022.